 Imagine for a moment that a fast food chain contacts you to help them sell more milkshakes.

-How you would approach this challenge?
+How would you approach this challenge?
 What would you want to know?

 Well, this scenario actually played out years ago.
 A franchise wanted to sell more milkshakes.
 So they hired a market research firm to kickoff the process.